 In addition, the council will also probably issue supplementary planning guidance that gives more detailed information about what they expect in terms of design and it should spell out what they deem to be acceptable distances between new and existing houses, in terms of privacy and overshadowing.

 A reading of development plan policies will soon tell you which villages to aim for if you’re looking for a building plot and which to avoid.
 Policies will spell out the council’s approach to replacement dwellings and extensions.
 They may well have draconian restrictions on the size of new houses and extensions in the open countryside.

 You may wonder why some people are obviously allowed to build exactly what they want whilst others get refusals.
 It’s not because of ‘backhanders’ or an evil conspiracy against you: it is just because successful developers look at the local plan and understand that policies do change all the time, so what was suitable last year may not be suitable today and vice versa.

 The local councillor can be important because if the planning officers are not convinced, it is usually possible for the local member to request that the application is put before the planning committee.
-This at least gives you a chance to persuade them, rather than face a certain refusal under delegated powers.
+This at least gives you a chance to persuade them in person, rather than face a certain refusal under delegated powers.

 You will see plots for sale with Outline Planning Permission (OPP): this means that the principle of a development has been granted.
 But there may be no more detail than a red line around a plan of the site, with no indication at all of the size of the house or even its position.
 Sometimes even the access may not have been agreed.
 So if you buy a plot with outline permission there are still a lot of details that need to be formally approved by the local planning authority.